Conveniently located to serve Minneapolis-St. Paul and Washington County

 Once lower rhytidectomy recovery is complete, you will see the full results of your procedure.
 Your neck will look more contoured, sculpted, and youthful.

 Neck Lift Cost

 Every surgeon charges a different price for the neck lifts they perform.
 This is because the exact details of the procedure affect the final cost.
 Neck lift cost is impacted by the type of anesthesia chosen, the amount of time the surgery takes to perform, the techniques employed, and many other factors.

 I am loving the results!
 My best friend of 35 years told me that I look so relaxed and younger since I retired.
 She does not know about any of the procedures I’ve had.
 Everything is great, the filler for my tear troughs is something I will want to do again.
 I can’t thank you enough!!!

 - Heavy jowls

 - More youthful appearance

-Schedule a consultation with our staff to find out if it is right for you.
+Contact Midwest Facial Plastic Surgery and schedule a consultation with an experienced surgeon to find out if a neck lift is right for you.